What Is A SIP Gateway? How It Works, Benefits & Best Practices

 At the heart of this transformation lies the Session Initiation Protocol (SIP), an application-layer protocol that facilitates the setup, management, and teardown of communication sessions over IP telephony networks.
 One critical component that enables the integration of traditional telephony systems with modern VoIP approaches is the SIP gateway.
 We explain how SIP gateways work and share best practices for a seamless and efficient communication experience below.

-Basics of SIP Trunking
+Basics Of SIP Technology

 Before diving into SIP gateways, let’s first discuss the basics of SIP technology.